Victim Services FAQ

 To assist the court in ordering restitution, keep your receipts, estimates, and bills for damages or injuries suffered in connection with the crime.
 This information, along with your name, address, and telephone number(s) is recorded on the Restitution Statement.
 Bring a copy of all paperwork when you appear at the Grand Jury proceeding.
 If you change your address or telephone number, please contact the Victim Services Unit immediately to update your directory information.

 If convicted of a crime, a defendant may be ordered to pay restitution in an amount set by the judge.
 Generally, restitution is ordered after a hearing during the sentencing proceeding.
 It may be necessary for the victim to testify at the hearing.

 What if the victim has insurance?

 As a victim of a crime, check with your insurance company to see if your policy will cover the expenses of your injury and/or property loss.
-If your insurance covers all or part of these losses, inform your insurance company that it has a right to file a restitution affidavit for its losses.
-However, you cannot file a restitution affidavit for losses that are paid to you by your insurance company.
+If your insurance covers all or part of these losses, inform your insurance company that it has a right to file a restitution statement for its losses.
+However, you cannot file a restitution statement for losses that are paid to you by your insurance company.
 You can only claim the amount of the deductible and other out-of-pocket expenses not reimbursed by insurance.

 What is expected of the defendant?